usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 ## Importing the data to beta (first time)

-The Drupal Admin area has a feed type and a feed to support importing:
+The Drupal Admin area has a feed type for the import.
+The "Federal Agencies" feed must be created manually, as it is a piece of content in the CMS.
+It's only necessary to create the feed once, so may already have both:

 * Feed type: Admin -> Structure -> Feed types -> Federal Agencies
   Import